: Alert :

 tucker black

-Assistant Director of Setting for North Dallas
+Director of Setting – DFW

 Tucker has a strong passion for climbing and loves to see the joy it brings people.
 He aims to share his passion by creating experiences, challenges, and a variety of movement through his setting.
 Taking inspiration from his own climbing background, Tucker is sure to serve you up some high-quality climbs.